Verdatim25/Scripted-Lasers/README.md

 RSH-12
 DVL-10 (unsuppressed version)

-DTMDR (position is a bit bad, sorry!)
-UDP-9 (position is a bit bad, sorry!)
-MP7 (position is a bit bad, sorry!)
+Supported Weapons with bad positions (PR if you can make them better!):

+DTMDR
+UDP-9
+MP7

 ## REMOVING THIS MOD:
 Since this mod adds new items and saves variables to items, you will need to use the item despawner script in the "gamedata//scripts//remove_items": called "remove_scripted_lasers.script"